flashcordon/big-history/Histoire-système-solaire.md

 - Ont atterri sur Vénus
 - Ont mesuré une température de 735K et une pression à la surface de 90 bars.

+### Venera 9

+-  the first-ever photograph taken from the surface of another planet: Venus.
+The Soviet Venera 9 probe had sent back a black-and-white image of a landscape with angular rocks and fine-grained dirt.
+- The rocky vistas glimpsed by Venera 9 and other Russian landers suggested a tortured volcanic history.
+That was confirmed in the early 1990s by the American Magellan orbiter, which used radar to peer through the planet’s thick clouds and map out a rich, varied, and dynamic surface.
+To judge from the paucity of impact craters, the surface formed mostly in the last billion years, which makes it fresher and more recently active than any rocky planet other than Earth.
+Russian and American spacecraft also found hints that the primordial climate might have been wetter, cooler, and possibly even friendly to life.
+Measurements of density and composition imply that Venus originally formed out of basically the same stuff as Earth.
+That presumably included much more water than the trace equivalent to one thousandth of 1 percent of Earth’s oceans that we find wafting in the thick air today.

+### Akatsuki

+- The Japanese space agency JAXA launched its own spacecraft, Akatsuki, but when the probe arrived at Venus in 2010, it failed to go into orbit and instead caromed around the sun.
+In a technical feat that ranks up there with the recovery of Apollo 13, the agency recovered control of the mission and coaxed it into Venus orbit in 2015.
+Now it is further enriching our understanding of the vibrant changeable atmosphere and clouds and searching for additional hints of a volcanically active surface.

 ## Vénus dans la fiction